Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Hierarchical modeling and inference

+Due to the computational burden of jointly fitting this 3-stage model (i.e. jointly fitting all 30 team's transition dynamics---a total of nearly 10 million parameters), we use a two-stage modeling approach for $P(\cdot)$ which was imperative given our computational constraints.
+This enables us to fit each team's transition dynamics \textit{separately} while still allowing us to borrow strength from the position-specific and location/defense levels of the hierarchy.
+The details of the two-stage fitting process for $P(\cdot)$ are included in \ref{suppA}.

-\subsection{Reward function}
+\subsection{Reward function---$R(\cdot)$}

 In context of a basketball play, (\ref{eq:R}) can be restated as, ``How many immediate points do we expect when a player in state $s$ takes action $a$?".
-If the action is a shot, then this expected value is his expected points per shot from the given state, otherwise it is 0 (for simplicity, in our analysis we have omitted free throws).
-This allows us to define the reward function of the MDP completely in terms of a shot efficiency model.
+If the action is a shot, then this expected value is his expected points per shot from the given state, otherwise it is 0.\footnote{In our analysis we have omitted plays that ended in fouls and any free throw situations.} This allows us to define the reward function of the MDP completely in terms of a shot efficiency model.

+Prior to formally defining $R(\cdot)$, we propose a model for the probability that a shot is made.
+Given a shot, we model the make-probability as a function of the shooter's skill and a region-specific additive effect if the shot was uncontested, or open:

+where $M_n$ is a Bernoulli random variable for whether the attempted shot in moment $n$ was made, $\mu^{(x,y)}$ denotes player $x$'s contested shooting skill in court region $y$, $I(\cdot)$ is an indicator function of the defensive pressure $z_n$ in moment $n$, and $\xi^{(y)}$ is the effect in court region $y$ if the shot is uncontested.
+Note that in this model, defensive pressure is a region-specific additive effect rather than being built into the player-specific parameters.
+This is because detecting player-specific differences in how defensive pressure affects their shot-make probability is impracticable.
+While minor differences certainly exist, it would take massive amounts of shot data---more than we have---to detect these differences with statistical confidence.

+The reward function $R(\cdot)$ is simply the scaled make-probabilities for each state if shot is taken (scaled by 2 or 3, depending on the court-region), and 0 in the case that a shot is not taken or if a turnover occurs: